 God calls us to treat one another with respect and love.
 He calls us to speak with gentleness.
 Communication should always be direct with the teacher, principal, or board members.
-Parents or students who resort to social media to air grievances are not following the guidance of scripture.
+Parents or students who resort to social media to air private grievances publically are not following the guidance of scripture.
 In such cases, a meeting will be held to resolve the issue or determine if enrollment should be terminated.
-Teachers make their plans to use all available time to instruct your children.
-Please limit texts and calls to before and after school to avoid interruptions and maximize learning time.
+Please limit texts and calls to teachers during school hours to avoid interruptions and maximize learning time.